 To implement telemedicine healthcare providers often need to provide training to their staff and team members.
 The delivery of care with telemedicine equipment requires proper technical training.
 There is an enhanced risk for the error with the untrained staff which results in poor services.

 10. Internet connection

 Telemedicine services are delivered over mobile devices with an internet connection.
-The speed of the internet is amongst the other obstacles.
-The Internet is required necessarily for establishing a video call and virtual visits.
-Low speed and disruption results in poor delivery of care and hamper the provider’s services in delivering quality services.
+The speed of the internet is among the other obstacles.
+The Internet is required necessary for establishing video calls and virtual visits.
+Low speed and disruption result in poor delivery of care and hamper the provider’s services in delivering quality services.

 Dreamsoft4u Pvt.
-Ltd. is one of the Best Telemedicine App Development Company in India.
-We are providing Healthcare IT Services all over the world especially in USA and South Africa.
-As we have more than 15 years of experience in the field, we are ready to join you as a Telemedicine Partner to assist you various kinds of Healthcare IT solutions such as:
+Ltd. is one of the Best Telemedicine App Development Companies.
+We are providing Healthcare IT Services all over the world, especially in the USA and South Africa.
+As we have more than 15 years of experience in the field, we are ready to join you as a Telemedicine Partner to assist you with various kinds of Healthcare IT solutions such as:

 • HIPAA Compliance Telemedicine Software

 • Remote Health Monitoring System etc.